Last Updated on October 21, 2025 by Karl Thompson

 The same trend has happened with a number of other government surveys such as the Health and Housing surveys.
 It seems the Pandemic has made people reluctant to take part in these government surveys.

-Practical Strengths of Social Surveys
+Practical Strengths of Questionnaires

 Questionnaires are a quick and cheap means of gathering large amounts of data from large numbers of people, even if they are widely dispersed geographically if the questionnaire is sent by post or conducted online.
 It is difficult to see how any other research method could provide 10s of millions of responses as is the case with the UK national census.